SophistSolutions/Stroika/Documentation/Building Stroika.md

 ### Configuration Basic Concepts

-- Each configuraiton has a name (e.g. Debug, Release-clang-7, Debug-raspberry-pi, Release-Centos-6, etc)
+- Each configuration has a name (e.g. Debug, Release-clang-7, Debug-raspberry-pi, Release-Centos-6, etc)
 - Each configuration can have multiple 'tags' - like Unix, Windows, x86, arm, etc - which can be used to build sets of configurations
-- each configuration defines CFLAGS and CXXFLAGS and (explain others) variables used in a regular makefile.
+- Each configuration defines CFLAGS and CXXFLAGS and (explain others) variables used in a regular makefile.
 You define (on the command line) variables (like 'assertions') which are used to generate to generate a bunch of other variables which appear in configuration files.

 ### Sample default build rules (just to provide context for the defined configuration variables)